We Need to Measure Data Diversity in NLP -- Better and Broader: Introduction

 \section{Introduction}

 Language models seem to exhibit remarkable natural language understanding and generation capabilities.
 Yet numerous studies have pointed towards serious flaws: they encode societal biases~\citep{gallegos-etal-2024-bias,hofmann2024ai} and are sensitive to spurious correlations \citep{10.1145/3596490}.
 Many of these weaknesses have been traced back to the training data \citep{feng-etal-2023-pretraining,pnas_embers}.
 Moreover, as the size of these training datasets continues to increase, improvements in task performance show diminishing returns \citep{tirumala-etal-2023}.
 Data size is often prioritized at the expense of data quality \citep{PAULLADA2021100336}.
-However, there is an increasing effort into analyzing the quality and composition of NLP datasets \citep{albalak2024a,elazar2024whats,van-noord-etal-2025-quality}.
+However, attention for the quality and composition of NLP datasets is growing \citep{albalak2024a,elazar2024whats,van-noord-etal-2025-quality,yu-llms-2024}.

 One aspect is the diversity of datasets, i.e., \textbf{data diversity}, which plays a key role in learning and generalization in both machine and human learning \citep{raviv2022variability}.
 Smaller, more diverse datasets have enabled competitive model performance despite their size \citep{zhou2023lima,schiller-etal-2024-diversity}.
 Data diversity is also important for the fairness of models \citep{santy-etal-2023-nlpositionality}; for example, models trained on primarily standard language perform worse on dialectal data \citep{blodgett-etal-2018-twitter}.
 For evaluation, limited diversity in test data can be a cause for poor performance estimates \citep{freitag-etal-2020-bleu} and hinders the ability to distinguish between different systems \citep{sugawara-etal-2022-makes}.